 The cure sounds easy.
 Don't scale too early or too quickly.
 The problem is that you don't know when to scale (or when not to scale).

-That's where financial metrics come in.
+That's where metrics come in.
 Instead of relying on a gut feeling to decide you've found product/market fit, you're going to let the numbers show you.
 Instead of hoping that you have a repeatable sales model, you're going to let the numbers show you.

 Sound easy enough?
 Not so fast.